dataunions/dataunions/README.md

 The bridge has 3 main components:
 1. Arbitrary Message Bridge (AMB): smart contracts on main and side chains that pass arbitrary function calls between the chains.
 2. ERC677 token mediator: contracts that talk to the AMB in order to facilitate token transfers across the bridge.
 Mainnet tokens can be transferred to the mainnet mediator contract and "passed" to sidechain by minting [corresponding ERC677 tokens](https://github.com/poanetwork/tokenbridge-contracts/blob/master/contracts/upgradeable_contracts/amb_erc677_to_erc677/BasicStakeTokenMediator.sol).
 This sidenet ERC677 can be "passed" back to mainnet by transferring to the sidechain mediator, which burns sidechain tokens, triggering mainnet token transfer.
 3. Oracles: Each oracle node runs a set of processes in Docker.
 The oracles attest to transactions submitted to the AMB and pass verified transactions across the bridge in both directions.
 A production setup includes multiple oracles and a majority of oracle votes is needed to verify a transaction.
-The rules for oracle voting can be setup in tokenbridge.
+The rules for oracle voting can be setup in TokenBridge.

-[See Tokenbridge documentation](https://docs.tokenbridge.net/amb-bridge/about-amb-bridge) for detailed info about the bridge.
+[See TokenBridge documentation](https://docs.tokenbridge.net/amb-bridge/about-amb-bridge) for detailed info about the bridge.

 # Getting Started
 The easiest way to get started running and testing Data Unions is to use the preloaded test images baked into https://github.com/streamr-dev/streamr-docker-dev:

 0. cd streamr-docker-dev
 1. sudo ifconfig lo:0 10.200.10.1/24 [must link 10.200.10.1 to loopback so containers can communicate]
 2. docker-compose up -d bridge parity-node0 parity-sidechain-node0

 This will use parity images for mainchain and sidechain that are preloaded with the AMB, token mediators, and DU factory contracts.
 It will also spin up required oracle processes.
 In the test environment, there is only 1 oracle.